Getting Started with Nette Tester

 var_dump($result);

-And Nette Tester helps exactly with that.
+And Nette Tester will help you with all this.

 What Makes Tester Unique?